ivan-volnov/keybr/README.md

 # keybr
 **keybr** is an advanced console keyboard trainer with language learning support.
 Just import your learning cards from [Anki](https://apps.ankiweb.net) and then use them for touch typing training.
-The app will track your typing errors and speed and choose phrases for repeating to force learning process.
+The app will track your typing speed and errors and choose phrases for repeating to force learning process.
+It also can read aloud current phrase.

+It supports only macOS.
+Other Operating Systems was not tested and aren't planned.

 ### Build:
 ```